toshle/Someone-stole-my-sweetroll/README.md

 Someone-stole-my-sweetroll
 ==========================

-A simple site comment and opinion system with node.js and JQuery
+A simple site comment and opinion system with node.js and JQuery.
+It is using [express](http://expressjs.com/) and [Jade](http://jade-lang.com/) as a template engine.

 Installation
 -------------